jccrosby/smart-ai-adoption/slides.md

 Smart Adoption vs. Blind FOMO

-1. There is a lot of fear mongering out there
+1. I see rigth now is a lot of fear mongering out there
-   1. AI is going to take all the jobs!
+   1. AI is going to take all our jobs!
    2. AI won’t take your job—but someone using it smarter will.
-2. But, the pressure to "do something with AI" is real.
+2. The pressure is real.
-3. And the reality is that AI is a tool, not a magic wand.
+3. But AI is a tool, not a magic wand.
 4. Just like any other tool, the key is to understand it and adopt it wisely, not blindly.

-5. That's my hope for this talk - to provide a simple way navigate the changes that AI is introducing, avoid the pitfalls, and make better informed decisions.
+That's my hope for this talk - to provide a simple, flexible way navigate changes, avoid pitfalls, and make better informed decisions for your organization and teams.
 -->

 ---